aata2000/group-structured-world-model/README.md

 # Group-Structured World Models

 A small PyTorch implementation exploring whether a learned world model can discover algebraic structure in actions directly from trajectories.
+This repository is a cleaned and simplified implementation based on a class project completed for Deep Learning for Doctoral Students at the University of Zurich (UZH).

 The model learns action-dependent latent transformations.
 Each action gets a linear operator in SO(D) plus a free residual network, mixed by a learned